 - Show testimonials on your landing page and links to your reviews on third-party sites like Yelp, TripAdvisor, etc.

 - Reduce consumer risk.
-You can offer 100% money-back guarantee, free trial, 100% satisfaction guarantee, etc.
+You can offer a 100% money-back guarantee, free trial, 100% satisfaction guarantee, etc.

-- Show authoritative brands you used to work with and awards you have won.
+- Show authoritative brands you used to work with and the awards you have won.

 Take a look at The Law Offices of John Rapillo as an example.
 They promote trust in their clients.

 Using negative emotions like sadness helps you deliver a sense of empathy or compassion.
 Many brands have noticed the effectiveness of using emotional content that creates public awareness of social issues like violence, gender equality, poverty reduction, immigration, and others.